 Jehu vs. Elisha

 One of Elisha’s more notable confrontations is with King Jehu.
 He anoints Jehu in 2 Kings 9 and instructs him to wipe out Ahab’s house.
 Upon becoming king, there’s a bloody battle and assassination, and the story gets pretty messy.
-Then, in 2 Kings 10, Jehu destroys Baal worship from Israel as he should have, but then continues to worship Jeroboam’s golden calves at Bethel and Dan!
+In 2 Kings 10, Jehu destroys Baal worship from Israel as he should have, but continues to worship Jeroboam’s golden calves at Bethel and Dan!
 He was not attentive to the word of the Lord and he continued to lead Israel down a path of no return.